TheMadDodger/Glory/README.md

 ### Build the engine

-Run the `generateprojects.bat` file under `GloryEngine/scripts` to run the premake scripts and generate the visual studio project files.
+Run the `generateprojects.bat` file to run the premake scripts and generate the visual studio project files.
 Open `GloryEngine.sln` and build the whole solution.
 Run the editor by running Glorious.